martyav/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus.md

 You can also download the whitepaper [Windows Defender Antivirus on Virtual Desktop Infrastructure](https://demo.wd.microsoft.com/Content/wdav-testing-vdi-ssu.pdf), which looks at the new shared security intelligence update feature, alongside performance testing and guidance on how you can test antivirus performance on your own VDI.

 > [!IMPORTANT]
-> Although the VDI can be hosted on Windows Server 2012 or Windows Server 2016, the virtual machines (VMs) should be running Windows 10, 1607 at a minimum, due to increased protection technologies and features that are unavailable in earlier versions of Windows.<br/>There are performance and feature improvements to the way in which Windows Defender AV operates on virtual machines in Windows 10 Insider Preview, build 18323 (and later).
+> Although the VDI can be hosted on Windows Server 2012 or Windows Server 2016, the virtual machines (VMs) should be running Windows 10, 1607 at a minimum, due to increased protection technologies and features that are unavailable in earlier versions of Windows.
+>
+> There are performance and feature improvements to the way in which Windows Defender AV operates on virtual machines in Windows 10 Insider Preview, build 18323 (and later).
 We'll identify in this guide if you need to be using an Insider Preview build; if it isn't specified, then the minimum required version for the best protection and performance is Windows 10 1607.

 ## Prerequisites